abel-keya/Project-Wrangle-and-Analyze-Data/README.md

 # Description

-in this project it is required to:
+In this project it is required to:

 (i) Gather data;